DimaDoesCode/ML_and_Time-Series/README.md

 ---
 https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20marketplace-purchases.ipynb
-<a href="https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20apparel-purchases.ipynb">To view the Jupyter Notebook code of the research of Clothing store, click on this link.</a><br>
+<a href="https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20apparel-purchases.ipynb"> To view the Jupyter Notebook code of the research of Clothing store, click on this link.</a><br>
-<a href="https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20gifts-purchases.ipynb">To view the Jupyter Notebook code of the research of Gift shop, click on this link.</a><br>
+<a href="https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20gifts-purchases.ipynb"> To view the Jupyter Notebook code of the research of Gift shop, click on this link.</a><br>
-<a href="https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20marketplace-purchases.ipynb">TTo view the Jupyter Notebook code of the research of Multicategory store, click on this link..</a>
+<a href="https://github.com/DimaDoesCode/ML_and_Time-Series/blob/master/NPD_Predict_marketplace%20-%20marketplace-purchases.ipynb"> To view the Jupyter Notebook code of the research of Multicategory store, click on this link..</a>

 | Project Name | Description | Libraries used |